balajik/create-basic-react-component/README.md

-# generate-react-components
+# create-basic-react-component
-A CLI to generate all the necessary files for a react component
+A CLI to create all the necessary files for a react component